 Community-university collaborations, whether connected to research, teaching, or ongoing projects or initiatives, are a clear embodiment of the Wisconsin Idea and demonstrates UW’s interest in advancing research and knowledge relevant to Wisconsinites, as well as global communities.
 UW-Madison appreciates the continuous role community partners play in advancing such collaborations and shaping effective impacts.

-Any UW-Madison faculty, staff, or graduate student, alongside community partners (with or without nonprofit status) involved in an active partnership are welcome to apply.
+Any UW-Madison faculty, staff, or graduate student, alongside community partners (with or without nonprofit status) involved in an active partnership are welcome to apply, with the following stipulations:

 - Each application must be co-submitted by both the community partner and campus partner (i.e. a team member from the community organization and campus unit have to submit one application)